webdevcody/collab-board-hathora/README.md

 <img width="507" alt="Join flow" src="https://github.com/user-attachments/assets/af82182f-cec3-44a5-8e18-765011857c33" />

-1. The client requests the backend server for the session server instance url corresponding to a `roomId`
+1. The client requests the backend server for the session server instance host corresponding to a `roomId`
-2. The backend server queries the scheduler module and responds with the url (or 404 if not found)
+2. The backend server queries the scheduler module and responds with the host (or 404 if not found)
-3. The client establishes a bi-directional connection with the session server instance using the url
+3. The client establishes a bi-directional connection with the session server instance

 ## Developing